One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Introduction

-With these crucial analytic ingredients at hand, we can partially address questions related to how the solution landscapes for $c=0$ are perturbed by $c>0$ in this paper.
-In the pure nematic case ($c = 0$), the model problem admits a unique order reconstruction (OR) solution for $D \ll c_2 \xi_n$, for some positive constant $c_2$ (in fact, $c_2=c_1/c_0$) independent of model parameters \cite{lamy-2014-article}.
-In the ferronematic case, an OR solution exists for all $D$ (\cref{thm:existence_OR}), with distinct domain walls (defined by $\Qvec= 0$ and $\Mvec = 0$) that separate distinctly ordered polydomains.
-Essentially, the polydomains have a constant non-zero $(\Qvec, \Mvec)$-profile and the profile jumps across a domain wall, which represents the surface discontinuity in the three dimensional channel setting.
+In the pure nematic case ($c = 0$), the model problem admits a unique order reconstruction (OR) solution for $D \ll c_2 \xi_n$, for some positive constant $c_2$ independent of model parameters, and where $\xi_n$ is the nematic correlation length \cite{lamy-2014-article}.
+OR solutions are special since they support polydomains, separated by domain walls, such that the nematic director is constant in each polydomain and jumps across the domain wall.
+These polydomains are stable for $D$ small enough, and become unstable as $D$ increases.
+The qualitative features are unchanged in the ferronematic case, where profiles have four degrees of freedom: two for $\Qvec$ and two for $\Mvec$.
+Here, an OR solution exists for all $D$ (\cref{thm:existence_OR}), with distinct domain walls (defined by $\Qvec= 0$ and $\Mvec = 0$) that separate distinctly ordered polydomains for both the nematic director and the magnetisation vector.
+The OR solutions are reduced solutions with only two degrees of freedom and the polydomains are a necessary consequence of the Dirichlet boundary conditions.
+Essentially, the polydomains have a constant non-zero $(\Qvec, \Mvec)$-profile and the profile jumps across a domain wall, which is the surface discontinuity in the three dimensional channel setting.
 Moreover, OR solutions are globally stable for $D \ll c_1 \frac{\xi_n}{\sqrt{c_0^2 + c^2}}$ and thus $c$ shrinks their domain of stability.
 In \cref{thm:instability-OR}, as $D$ increases, we show that OR solutions become unstable by means of a $\Gamma$-convergence argument and second variation analysis.
+Next, we study the full problem with four degrees of freedom.
+As $D$ increases, the ferronematic energy minimisers lose the polydomain structures and the nematic director and the magnetisation vector rotate smoothly throughout the channel.
+For large $D$, these minimisers exploit the full four degrees of freedom, and we have boundary layers because the boundary conditions are not consistent with the vacuum manifold.
 This is further corroborated by numerical experiments and computations of bifurcation diagrams, for two specific values of $c$.
-Increasing $D$, we find that the magnetic profiles are tailored by the nematic profiles in the channel interior, as would be expected in a dilute ferronematic with dominant nematic effects.
+As $D$ increases, we observe pitchfork bifurcations from the OR solutions and multiple stable ferronematic equilibria for large $D$, demonstrating an example of a multistable ferronematic system.